cmstead/js-refactor/README.md

 #### Other Utilities ####

 **Convert To Arrow Function** Converts a function expression to an arrow function.

+**Convert To Function Declaration** Converts a function expression, assigned to a variable, to a function declaration.

+**Convert To Function Expression** Converts an arrow function to a function expression.

 **Convert To Template Literal** Converts a string concatenation expression to a template literal.